devtron-labs/devtron/docs/README.md

 ### Why Hyperion?
 Hyperion is a lightweight Dashboard for Kubernetes deployments.
 Packed with full-fleged debugging features enabled with resource grouping for easier debugging for Development and Infra team.
+You can also upgrade to Devtron from Hyperion to enjoy full stack features of Devtron.

 ### Hyperion Features